apache/spark/docs/sql-ref-syntax-ddl-create-function.md

 ---

 ### Description
-`CREATE FUNCTION` statement is used to create a temporary or permanent function in Spark.
+The `CREATE FUNCTION` statement is used to create a temporary or permanent function in Spark.
 Temporary functions are scoped at a session level where as permanent functions are created in the persistent catalog and are made available to all sessions.
 The resources specified in the `USING` clause are made available